AnupammSingh/wpp-problems/README.md

 DAY 13: Write a JavaScript program to count the number of vowels in a given string.

 DAY 14: Write a JavaScript program to extract the first half of an even string.

+DAY 15: Write a JavaScript program to compute the sum of three elements of a given array of integers of length 3.

+DAY 16: Write a JavaScript program to swap the first and last elements of a given array of integers.
+The array length should be at least 1.